telerik/blazor-docs/components/grid/events.md

 ## Read Event

-In the common case, you provide all the data to the grid's `Data` collection and the grid performs operations like paging, filtering, sorting on it for you.
+In the common case, you provide all the data to the Grid's `Data` collection and the Grid performs operations like paging, filtering, sorting on it for you.
 In some cases you may want to do this with your own code (for example, to retrieve only a small number of items in order to improve the backend performance).
-You can do this by attaching to the `OnRead` event where you can perform all the data read operations in the grid.
-You can read more about them in the [Manual Data Source Operations]({%slug components/grid/manual-operations%}) article.
+You can do this by handling the `OnRead` event where you can perform all the data read operations in the Grid.
+Read more about the [`OnRead` event fundamentals]({%slug common-features-data-binding-onread%}) and check the article about [Manual Data Source Operations with the Grid]({%slug components/grid/manual-operations%}).

-## Other Events

-### State Events
+## State Events

 The grid state lets you control through code the aspects of the grid the user can control in the UI - such as filtering, sorting, grouping.
 The grid provides two events related to the state: